m4ce/puppet-zbxapi/README.md

 The type and providers are <b>fully idempotent</b>.

+## Installation
+Please note that the zbxapi ruby gem (https://rubygems.org/gems/zbxapi) is required on the system where the exported resources will be realized.

 ## Usage
 You would typically use exported resources and then realize them on the Zabbix node using spaceship operators.